ed-curran/TrustBox/README.md

 ## The Boring Stuff
 This is turborepo repo (a turbo, repo?).
 Its mostly typescript.
 Frontend is mostly React and Tailwind.
+Package manager is PNPM.

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This Turborepo has some tools setup for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting